-2. Go for a wall-to-floor tile blend
+9. Go for a wall-to-floor tile blend

 Carrying floor tiles up the walls gives the illusion of greater depth and is a popular space-boosting technique in small bathrooms.

-Here, the modern grid-style installation of Barber & Osgerby’s Lane tiles lends graphic warmth to industrial cement surfaces.
-Be sure to check tiles are suitable for both floor and wall use.
+When considering bathroom tile ideas, be sure to check the tiles are suitable for both floor and wall use.
 Keeping stronger colors below eye level will reduce impact for a more serene atmosphere.

-3. Add a mural for impact
+10. Add a mural for impact

 ‘Upscaling really makes an image pop.
-Wall&Deco’s incredible designs are 100% waterproof so be used anywhere in the bathroom, including inside the shower,’ says Kirsten Wain, designer, West One Bathrooms.
+Wall&Deco’s incredible designs are 100% waterproof so can be used anywhere in the bathroom, including inside the shower,’ says Kirsten Wain, designer, West One Bathrooms.

 ‘Each print is rendered to fit the wall dimensions and can be adjusted to ensure focal parts of the design take prime position.’

-4. Use wallpaper to bring in pattern
+11. Use wallpaper to bring in pattern

 ‘People worry about durability and practicality but, with a little care, there’s nothing to fear,’ assures Jamie Watkins, co-founder, Divine Savages.

-5. Use an interesting mix of materials
+12. Use an interesting mix of materials

 Having a mix of surface materials adds depth and interest to any bathroom design.

+‘We love to mix natural stone with manmade materials,’ enthuses Hamish Smith, creative director at Ca’ Pietra.
 ‘While one material offers a luxe feel and naturally unique patterning, the other, take a ceramic tile for example, can bring solid color and perfect uniformity to the table.'

-6. Use paint in a bathroom as a dramatic backdrop
+13. Use paint in a bathroom as a dramatic backdrop

 A word of caution – darker colors will show up splashes more readily than lighter ones, so it's important to ensure that the finish you choose is water-resistant in areas that are likely to get wet occasionally.

-7. Play around with repeat patterns
+14. Play around with repeat patterns

 Enliven a neutral color palette by repeating the same pattern across different materials.
 Here, Greg Natale Studio has also played with scale, pitching outsized chevron timber doors against miniature chevron mosaics with striking results.

-Beware, the devil is in the detail when it comes to installation – precise pattern alignment is crucial but adding a break between materials, in this case the countertop, can aid neater connections.
+Beware, the devil is in the detail when it comes to installation.
+Precise pattern alignment is crucial but adding a break between materials, in this case the countertop, can aid neater connections.

-8. Combine wood panelling with lime plaster
+15. Combine wood paneling with lime plaster

 The bathroom of this London apartment by architects Chan and Earys has a combination of limed oak brushed timber planks and traditional lime plaster mixed with a natural green pigment on the walls and ceiling.

-9. Mix up tile styles
+16. Mix up tile styles

-‘With so many gorgeous tiles out there, choosing just one is sacrilege and don’t be afraid to mix up surface texture and formats as well,’ advises Mandarin Stone’s Louisa Morgan.
+‘With so many gorgeous tiles out there, choosing just one is sacrilege, and don’t be afraid to mix up surface texture and formats as well,’ advises Mandarin Stone’s Louisa Morgan.

 ‘Here, the lime terrazzo pieces in this contemporary floor tile links to green tones in the classic zellige-inspired wall tiles, creating a harmonious connection between the modern matt and traditional glossy surfaces.’

-10. Create luxury with polished plaster
+17. Create luxury with polished plaster

 Moroccan tadelackt has a natural grittiness, which is tactile and textural, and makes for a striking contrast to even and shiny surfaces.